rafaelarmando/exploring/README.md

 * Use your dataset to find what the average Airbnb price/night is in the neighborhood you selected.
 * Use your dataset to find what the average number of available nights per year is for an Airbnb in the neighborhood you selected.
+* Suppose you bought the property you selected above.
+If you were to rent it as an Airbnb at the average neighborhood price, for the average number of days, how long will it take you to break even?